-- D. Exemptions.
-Operating permits shall not be required for processes or activities, or the buildings, structures, or facilities listed in paragraphs (1) through (7) of subdivision A of this section, provided that the use is expressly authorized by a certificate of occupancy or certificate of compliance, fire safety and property maintenance inspections are performed in accordance with section 11 (Fire Safety and Property Maintenance Inspections) of this local law, and condition assessments are performed in compliance with section 13 (Condition Assessments of Parking Garages) of this local law, as applicable. - E. Inspections.
+- (c) This subdivision is intentionally omitted. - (d) Inspections.
 The Code Enforcement Officer or an Inspector authorized by the Code Enforcement Officer shall inspect the subject premises prior to the issuance of an Operating Permit.
 Such inspections shall be performed either in-person or remotely.
 Remote inspections in lieu of in-person inspections may be performed when, at the discretion of the Code Enforcement Officer or an Inspector authorized by the Code Enforcement Officer, the remote inspection can be performed to the same level and quality as an in-person inspection and the remote inspection shows to the satisfaction of the Code Enforcement Officer or Inspector authorized by the Code Enforcement Officer that the premises conform with the applicable requirements of the Uniform Code and the code enforcement program.
-Should a remote inspection not afford the Town sufficient information to make a determination, an in-person inspection shall be performed.
-After inspection, the premises shall be noted as satisfactory and the operating permit shall be issued, or the operating permit holder shall be notified as to the manner in which the premises fail to comply with either or both of the Uniform Code and the code enforcement program, including a citation to the specific provision or provisions that have not been met. - F. Multiple Activities.
-In any circumstance in which more than one activity listed in subdivision A of this section is to be conducted at a location, the Code Enforcement Officer may require a separate Operating Permit for each such activity, or the Code Enforcement Officer may, in their discretion, issue a single Operating Permit to apply to all such activities. - G. Duration of Operating Permits.
-Operating permits shall be issued for a specified period of time consistent with local conditions, but in no event to exceed as follows: - (1) 180 days for tents, special event structures, and other membrane structures; - (2) 60 days for alternative activities at a sugarhouse; - (3) Three (3) years for the activities, structures, and operations determined per paragraph (9) of subdivision A of this section, and

-(4) One (1) year for all other activities, structures, and operations identified in subdivision A of this section.
+Should a remote inspection not afford the Town of Niagara sufficient information to make a determination, an in-person inspection shall be performed.
+After inspection, the premises shall be noted as satisfactory and the operating permit shall be issued, or the operating permit holder shall be notified as to the manner in which the premises fail to comply with either or both of the Uniform Code and the code enforcement program, including a citation to the specific provision or provisions that have not been met. - (e) Multiple Activities.
+In any circumstance in which more than one activity listed in subdivision (a) of this section is to be conducted at a location, the Code Enforcement Officer may require a separate Operating Permit for each such activity, or the Code Enforcement Officer may, in their discretion, issue a single Operating Permit to apply to all such activities. - (f) Duration of Operating Permits.
+Operating permits shall be issued for a specified period of time consistent with local conditions, but in no event to exceed as follows: - (1) 30 days for tents, special event structures, and other membrane structures; - (2) 60 days days for alternative activities at a sugarhouse; - (3) three (3) years for the activities, structures, and operations determined per paragraph (9) of subdivision (a) of this section, and - (4) one (1) year year for all other activities, structures, and operations identified in subdivision (a) of this section.